Indian-origin Singaporean jailed for shouting ‘corona, corona’ , spitting on hotel floor

 An Indian-origin Singaporean was sentenced to two months’ jail on Thursday for shouting “corona, corona” and spitting on a hotel floor at the Changi Airport, the first conviction of its kind in the country related to the coronavirus outbreak, according to a media report.
 Jasvinder Singh Mehar Singh, 52, pleaded guilty to one count each of committing a rash act and being a public nuisance on March 3, 2020, The Straits Times reported.

-Singh had smashed a plate and spat onto the floor of Azur restaurant at the Crowne Plaza Changi Airport hotel after a waitress told him that the eatery was closed.
-Still unhappy, Singh spat onto the floor two more times and yelled: "Corona, the corona."
-This is the first conviction of its kind related to the current coronavirus outbreak, according to Singapore daily.
+Singh smashed a plate and spat onto the floor of the Azur Restaurant at the Crowne Plaza Changi Airport hotel after a waitress told him that the eatery was closed.
+Still unhappy, Singh spat onto the floor two more times and yelled: "Corona, corona."
+This is the first conviction of its kind related to the current coronavirus outbreak, according to the Singapore daily.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)